-Policy Title: Schools Chil Schools Child Protection Policy and Procedures
+Policy Title: Schools Child Protection Policy and Procedures

 Policy Code: OPSP09

 Applies to: All Staff

-Date Reviewed: June 2024
+Date Reviewed: August 2024 1

+September 2

-Next Update Due: September 2 024
+Next Update Due:

-Policy Lead: Mary Aurens - Head of Safeguarding
+Policy Lead: - s - Head of Safeguarding

-Policy Sponsor: - ins - Chief Operating Office
+Policy Sponsor: kins - Chief Operating Officer

-OPSP03 Allegations against staff policy
+Cross Reference: OPSP03 Allegations against staff policy

 OPSP04 Anti-Bullying policy

 OPSP06 Attendance policy

 OPSP07 Behaviour policy

 OPP04 Code of Conduct

 DPP05 Data Protection and BYOD Policy

 SGP03 Low Level Concerns policy

 ITP03 Online Safety

 HRP18 Recruitment and Selection Policy

 OPSG04 School Policy on the Education of Looked After Children

+Outcome: This policy:

+• To ensure that all staff are aware of the school's child protection

+procedures

-Outcome: This policy: To ensure that all staff are aware of the school's child protection procedures To ensure that all children are safeguarded and protected from harm To ensure that all referrals where there are concerns about the safety and wellbeing of children are made in a timely and robust manner To ensure that concerns about children are identified at the earliest opportunity and are acted upon
+• To ensure that all children are safeguarded and protected from harm

+• To ensure that all referrals where there are concerns about the safety

+and wellbeing of children are made in a timely and robust manner

+• To e • To ensure that concerns about children are identified at the earliest

+орр ortunity and are acted upon

-EQUALITY AND DIVERSITY STATEMENT
+EQUAI LITY AND DIVERSITY STATEMENT

-Witherslack Group is committed to the fair treatment of all in line with the Equality Act 2010.
-An equality impact assessment has been completed on this policy to ensure that it can be implemented consistently regardless of any protected characteristics and all will be treated with dignity and respect.
+Witherslack Group is com mitted to the fair treatment of all in line with the Equality Act 2010.
+An equality

+impact assessment has b een complete d on this policy to ensure that it can be implemented consistently

+regardless of any regardless of any protected characteristics and all will be treated with dignity and respect.

-SOCIAL, GOVERNANCE (ESG) STATEMENT
+ENVIRONMENT, SOCIAL, GOVERNANCE (ESG) STATEMENT

-• responsible business practices in the areas of: Environmental
+Witherslack Group is committed to responsible business practices in the areas of: Environmental

 Stewardship, Social Responsibility, Governance, Ethics & Compliance.
-An ESG impact assessment has been completed on this policy to ensure it can be implemented successfully without adverse implications on our Group goals.
+An ESG impact assessment has been

+completed on this policy t completed on this policy to ensure it can be implemented successfully without adverse implications on our

+Group goals.

-To ensure that this policy is relevant and up to date, comments and suggestions for additions or amendments are sought from users of this document.
-To contribute towards the process of review, please email the named policy lead.
+To ensure that this policy is relevant and up to date, comments and suggestions for additions or

+amendments are sought from users of this document.
+To contribute towards the process of review, please

+email the named policy lead.

-Document Number: HCS V11-0624 Issue Date: 01/09/2023 Version Number: 01 Status: FINAL Next Review Date: 01/08/2024 Page 1 Linked to Policy Number: QAP01 V01
+Document Number: AVP-V05-0725 Issue Date: 01/09/2024 Version Number: 01 Status: FINAL Next Review Date: 01/08/2025 Page 1 Linked to Policy Number: QAP01 V01